TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 </div>

-The result prints nicely, but it's unclear which data subset they belong to.
+The result prints nicely, but it's unclear which subset of the data it belongs to.

-Here `rlang::list2()` comes to the rescue. `list2()` is more or less equivalent to `list()`, but has a few additional features.
-A helpful feature is that we can unquote the names on the right-hand side of the walrus operator.
-This concept is easier to understand with an example.

-In this scenario, `rlang::list2()` offers a practical solution.
-Although it resembles `list()`, it provides some extra functionalities.
+Here [`rlang::list2()`](https://rlang.r-lib.org/reference/list2.html) comes to the rescue.
+Although it resembles [`list()`](https://rdrr.io/r/base/list.html), it provides some extra functionality.
 Specifically, it allows us to unquote names on the right-hand side of the walrus operator.
-To better grasp this idea, let's examine an example.
+To better grasp this idea, let's look at an example.

-We wrap our calls to `lm()`, `tidy()` and `glance()` in `list2()` and name each element using the walrus operator `:=`.
-On the right-hand side of the walrus operator, we use the <a href="https://rlang.r-lib.org/reference/glue-operators.html" role="highlight" target="_blank">glue operator</a> `{` within a string to dynamically name each element according to the values in `product` and `type` columns in each row.
+We wrap our calls to [`lm()`](https://rdrr.io/r/stats/lm.html), `tidy()` and `glance()` in [`list2()`](https://rlang.r-lib.org/reference/list2.html) and name each element using the walrus operator `:=`.
+On the right-hand side of the walrus operator, we use the <a href="https://rlang.r-lib.org/reference/glue-operators.html" role="highlight" target="_blank">glue operator</a> `{` within a string to dynamically name each element according to the values in the `product` and `type` columns in each row.
 When we inspect the fourth element of the `modstat` column, we can quickly see that these model statistics belong to the subset of customers with an "advanced" product and who are not of type "reactivate".

 <div class="highlight">